 LOS ANGELES — On Tuesday, former President Donald Trump was reelected, defeating Vice President Kamala Harris to reclaim the office he lost four years ago.

-Pornography was a particularly hot-button issue during the campaign, which featured much discussion regarding Project 2025 — the controversial post-election policy plan written by conservative think tank The Heritage Foundation, which includes a call for the abolition of pornography.
+Pornography was a particularly hot-button issue during the presidential race, which included much discussion regarding Project 2025 — the controversial post-election policy plan written by conservative think tank The Heritage Foundation, which includes a call for the abolition of pornography.

 The day after the election, which also saw the Republican Party regain control of the Senate and possibly the House of Representatives, several industry figures shared their thoughts on the outcome and what the future may hold for the industry.